2009 Infiniti M35 AWD

 The interior is both luxurious and well thought out.
 The 10-way power adjustable leather seats are club chair comfortable with enough support for spirited driving.
 Driver room is healthy, and the rear seating room is generous and comfortable as well.
 The combination of leather, aluminum, and wood trim give the interior a graceful elegant appearance, and what you’d expect in a car in this price range.
 And the center armrest is placed so that the driver’s elbow can rest comfortably on it, and still hold the wheel properly.

 All dash and console controls are easy to see and operate.
 There is a large round function dial on the dash in a nod to copying BMW’s I-Drive as so many luxury cars have done.
 Fortunately, that dial is used mostly for the Navigation System, and is not required to control the heating and air conditioning, or most other functions.
-By the way, on a 1 to 5 scale for easy intuitive use of the Navigation System, without needing to spend a few hours with the Owners Manual, I’d give the Infinity a 5.
+By the way, on a 1 to 5 scale for easy intuitive use of the Navigation System, without needing to spend a few hours with the Owners Manual, I’d give the Infiniti a 5.
 All but the most sophisticated capabilities are quite easy to handle.
 By contrast, my last test car (a Mazda) drew a 1 for “ease of use”.

 INDIVIDUAL YET UNDERSTATED EXTERIOR